-Bad debt is something that every business deals with.
+Dealing with bad debt is something every business owner needs to deal with.
 No matter what industry you’re in, you will come across a fair share of slow-paying as well as non-paying clients.
 The difference between success and failure when handling this issue lies in how prepared and proactive you are.

 Here at Slater Byrne Recoveries, we’ve had many clients come to us for help because they’ve suffered major losses or are on the verge of entering liquidation.
 More often than not, their problems stem from one thing—bad debts that have accumulated and gone unpaid for too long.
 When we first talk to business owners in this kind of situation, they often ask us the same questions, such as:

 And they almost always finish with the following forlorn statements: